Free Case Evaluation

 Please provide as much information as possible in order to help us evaluate your case as accurately as possible.

 (*) Indicates a required field.

 One of the most commonly filed employment claims in New Jersey is wrongful termination.
 Sometimes a termination is justified.
 However, hardworking, reliable employees are often fired for no reason at all.
 Of course, the employer would say there is absolutely a reason.
 However, an illegal reason is worse than no reason in some cases.

-New Jersey is considered an “employment at will state, meaning that an employer can fire an employee for a seemingly unfair reason, or even no reason at all, with or without notice.
-While being fired for an arbitrary reason such as office politics is unfair, it isn’t cause for legal action.
+New Jersey is considered an employment-at-will state, meaning that an employer can fire an employee for a seemingly unfair reason, or even no reason at all, with or without notice.
+While being fired for an arbitrary reason such as office politics is unfair, this isn’t a cause for legal action.

 However, NJ state and federal wrongful termination laws — most commonly the Civil Rights Act of 1964 and the Federal Labor Standards Act of 1938 — outline the exceptions to employment at will.
 If you were fired or laid off for an illegal reason, you have grounds to file suit against your employer.
 Call Team Law today.

 The wrongful termination attorneys at Team Law represent New Jersey employees whose legal rights have been violated.
 We are well-versed in federal and state wrongful termination laws and will help you file your claim or lawsuit, as well as to conduct a detailed investigation to best determine whether your employer is at fault.
 Under New Jersey law, an employer cannot terminate an employee for exercising his or her workplace rights which are guaranteed by law.
 These rights include wage and hour issues and time off (military leave, jury duty, and family and medical leave).